-To control the instrument using the host computer software, you need to install the NI driver first (when there is network connection, this may not be installed), then the RemoteDisplay software is downloaded and installed.
-This software is only suitable for Micsig STO2000 Series oscilloscopes.
+To control the instrument using the host computer software, you need to install the NI driver first, then the RemoteDisplay software is downloaded and installed.
+This software is only suitable for Micsig Smart Series oscilloscopes.

 14.1.1 Installation of Host Computer Software